cristianmontenegrop/H06-Weather-Dashboard/README.md

 ## More Info

-The Github for this project can be found here [Github](https://github.com/cristianmontenegrop/H06-Weather-Dashboard)
+The Github for this project can be found here [Github repo](https://github.com/cristianmontenegrop/H06-Weather-Dashboard)

 This project was created by **Cristian Montenegro**